The Girl's Guide to Depravity

 The Girl's Guide to Depravity is a softcore comedy/drama series based on Heather Rutman's popular blog of the same name.
-The show debuted in the US on Cinemax in February 2012 and has aired internationally in Latin America (HBO), Spain (Cuatro), Canada (IFC), and Japan (Dentsu).
+The show debuted in the United States on Cinemax in February 2012 and has aired internationally in Latin America (HBO), Spain (Cuatro), Canada (IFC), and Japan (Dentsu).

 Premise

 Based on a blog, The Girl's Guide to Depravity is about two women, Lizzie (Sally Golan) and Samantha (Rebecca Blumhagen) and the rules they use to have fun and avoid being hurt in relationships.